 If your security systems are adequate, then alarms go off and mitigation efforts come into play.
 Once the test concludes, the penetration tester creates a list of recommendations to improve your strategy and bolster your defenses.

 Chances are that your penetration test leads to plenty of suggestions to update certain cybersecurity software tools and patch vulnerabilities in your network.
-These can range from performing a simple software update to an antivirus program to overhauling outdated firewalls.
+These can range from performing a simple software update to an antivirus program or overhauling outdated firewalls.

 For example, you might be told to close certain network ports that give hackers easy access to your network so they can move laterally to other systems.

-The point is, whatever the penetration test recommends you fix, be sure to make those changes as quickly as possible because if an ethical hacker can find the exploit, you can be sure a money-driven hacker can as well.
+Whatever the penetration test recommends you fix, be sure to make those changes as quickly as possible because if an ethical hacker can find the exploit, you can be sure a money-driven hacker can as well.

-Backing up your data in the cloud is a great way to create a stop-gap measure against hackers looking to hold your information for ransom.
+Backing up your data in the cloud is a great way to create a stop-gap against hackers looking to hold your information for ransom.